-Study shows antidepressant could do double duty as diabetes drugDecember 14th, 2012 in Diabetes /
+Study shows antidepressant could do double duty as diabetes drugDecember 14, 2012 in Medicine & Health / Diabetes

 University of Texas Medical Branch at Galveston researchers have discovered that the commonly used antidepressant drug paroxetine could also become a therapy for the vascular complications of diabetes.